Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Padres

 Lourdes Gurriel Jr. At The Plate

-- Gurriel is hitting .258 with four doubles, a triple, a home run and a walk.
+- Gurriel is batting .268 with five doubles, a triple, a home run and a walk.

-- In four games this year (25.0%), Gurriel has picked up an RBI, including two games with multiple runs batted in.
+- Gurriel has driven in a run in five games this season (29.4%), including two games with multiple runs batted in.

-- In six of 16 games this season, he has scored, including multiple runs once.
+- In seven of 17 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.